 CSME 2022 Annual General Meeting

-The 2022 Annual General Meeting of the Canadian Society for Mechanical Engineering will be held as follows:
+The 2022 Annual General Meeting of the Canadian Society for Mechanical Engineering was held as follows:

 Date: 7 June 2022